 The first step towards getting somewhere is to decide that you are not going to stay where you are.

 There is a disturbing and eerie sensation that I feel whenever the damping realization that I am no longer a young child comes.
 The uneasy struggle between learning to let go of my portentous past and my capricious future, grips me, with heavy clench.

 It is not about the inability to redo gratuitous expenditure of somewhat liberally-provided lax confinements of time, but it is about the unsettling observation that the mindset I previously took for granted, is now something that would require me Atlas strength to even begin to summon.
 I miss the unrelenting inquisitiveness that I once wielded with ease, to my daily scuffling scores with the hordes of raids of life.

 When we move past our zones of comfort, we are filled with eagerness to return back to our own fortified bunkers.
 We see our own phantasmal doppelgangers, communicating and showing to us what impending atrocities may rise out of the ground, ready to devour us alive.
 The longer we stay outside, the higher the probability of death.

 We make ourselves believe our own convictions; we justify through our own uncalibrated scales of what choices to make.
 Whenever unfamiliar territory is explored, we almost instantly coil ourselves, back, into seemingly intractable forms.
 We do it because of fear.
 We do it because we do not like the unfamiliar.
 We do it because of our affinity and devotion to safety.

 We complain of the stifling absence of bounty, and yet we voluntarily stop ourselves from making even an inch of movement of a limb towards making the advancement on a prey.
 We are so romantically in love, with fervor, on the seeking of rationale to our unjustifiable excuses, but we equally seek sound reason.
-It is even more appalling to see that some of us insidiously advertise illusions of grandeur, with claims of full reprising sensations of the bounty’s meat.
+It is even more appalling to see that some of us insidiously advertise illusions of grandeur, with claims of fully reprising sensations.